 I charge about $4 per eBook, earning about $3 per eBook after Amazon’s cut.
 If you sell your eBook for $.99, you earn less per book.
 You might sell 10 times as many books, which sounds great, but might not be.
 The problem is that Amazon Ads charges by the click, so if a click costs $1.02, you can never make a profit.
 The big questions are: What are your KENP earnings?
 And do you have Audible earnings?

-I didn’t advertise my books until I had 10 ratings with a 4 star average.
+I didn’t advertise my books until I had ten ratings with a four-star average.
 Readers are less likely to buy books without good reviews.
-There is nothing magical about 10 ratings or 4 stars.
+There is nothing magical about ten ratings or four stars.
 I picked them out of thin air.
 You can choose different numbers.

-I read somewhere that advertising costs go up over the holidays, which means I might have to spend more to advertise METAL, meaning less profit.
-The questions I don't have answers to are
+I read somewhere that advertising costs increase over the holidays, meaning I might have to spend more to advertise METAL, meaning less profit.
+The questions I don't have answers to are...